Skip to content

 Command Discovery

-EAC provides 147 commands organized into 10 categories (show, get, build, test, create, validate, release, pipeline, work, and more).
+EAC provides hundreds of commands organized into categories (show, get, build, test, create, validate, release, pipeline, work, and more).
 See Discovering Available Commands for a complete guide to finding and using all commands.

-Before using other commands, analyze your repository structure:
+Before using other commands, initialize your repository structure:

 This command: